dialex/start-testing/docs/concepts/testability.md

 >
 > — [Michael Bolton](http://www.developsense.com/blog/2017/09/deeper-testing-3-testability/)

+[Bret Pettichord](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.94.5966&rep=rep1&type=pdf) defines testability as visibility and control. **Visibility** is our ability to observe the states, outputs and other side effects of the system under test. **Control** is our ability to give inputs to the system under test or set it in specific states.

 Do not confuse with [automatability](https://www.youtube.com/watch?v=gL8hmAH4ZGM) which measures how easy it is to automate the interaction and control of our system.
 For instance, [logging](/fields/logging.md) is a feature that improves *testability* because it helps humans inspect how the system works; browser cookies enhance *automatability* because it allows automation to control a user session.

 ## Practice

 There are four main groups of variables that influence testability: project-related, value-related, intrinsic and subjective.
 Below are some [heuristics](/tools/heuristics.md) adapted from [James Bach](http://www.satisfice.com/tools/testable.pdf).
-To discover even more dimensions that influence testability, refer to [Maria Kedemo](https://mkedemo.wordpress.com/2015/11/22/dimensions-of-testability-v1-1/)'s work.
+To discover even more dimensions that influence testability, refer to [Maria Kedemo](https://mkedemo.wordpress.com/2015/11/22/dimensions-of-testability-v1-1/)'s **dimensions of testability**.

 - **Project**: changing the conditions under which we test.
   - *Information*.
 We get all information we want or need to test well.
   - *Sandboxing*.
 We are free to do any testing without fear of disrupting users or team members.
   - *Time*.
 We need time to think, prepare and deal with surprises.
 - **Value**: changing the quality standard or our knowledge of it.
   - *[Oracles](/tools/oracles.md)*.
 We need ways to detect each kind of problem that is worth looking for.
   - *Users*.
 The more we can talk to and observe users, the easier it is to test for them.
   - *Environment*.
 Testing is more accurate when performed in the users' environment (or similar).

-- **Intrinsic**: changing the system itself.
+- **Product**: changing the system itself.

-  - *Reliability*: Issues slow down testing since we must stop to report them or work around them.
+  - *Reliability*.
+Issues slow down testing since we must stop to report them or work around them.
   - *Tolerance*.
 The less quality required or the more risk that can be taken, the less testing is needed.
   - *Controllability*.
 Ideally we can provide any possible input and invoke any possible state or combination of states easily and on demand.

-- **Subjective**: changing the tester or the test process.
+- **Tester**: changing the tester or the test process.
   - *[Test strategy](/tools/test-strategy.md)*.
 A strategy will reduce waste by focusing the testing efforts on what matters.
   - *Context knowledge*.
 The more we know about the users and the system, the better we can test.
   - *Technical knowledge*.
 Our knowledge of technology and tools makes testing easier for us.